tomaskovacik/arduino/libraries/F-6188/README.md

 BT.Pairing; // set if PairingInit() is called
 ```

-these can be used to triger actions in main sketch based on change of module state see F-6188.ino in examples directory.
+these can be used to triger actions in main sketch based on change of module state see <a href="https://github.com/tomaskovacik/arduino/blob/master/libraries/F-6188/examples/F-6188/F-6188.ino">F-6188.ino</a> in examples directory.